What This Article Covers

-In the ComputerWorld article SAP CEO Touts Tighter Google Ties, SAP proposed a substantial tie to Google.
+In the ComputerWorld article SAP CEO Touts Tighter Google Ties, SAP proposed a strong tie to Google.
 In this article, we will analyze the accuracy of this tie.

 The Article Quotes

 This article says it was written by Katherine Noyes.
-However, the article is less than 300 words long.
+However, the material is less than 300 words long.
 ComputerWorld appears to be stretching the definition of an “article.”

 Collaborating with Business Analytics and Enterprise Applications?